aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 ### Use cases

-With Karmada, organizations can streamline workload distribution, optimize resource utilization, and enhance resilience across diverse Kubernetes environments.
+With Karmada, organizations can streamline application workload distribution, optimize resource utilization, and enhance resilience across diverse Kubernetes environments.
 Use cases for multi-cluster management with Karmada include:

 - Hybrid Deployments
 Karmada is instrumental in facilitating hybrid deployments, enabling organizations to seamlessly distribute applications across diverse environments, including on-premises data centers, AWS and other cloud providers.
 This enables organizations to leverage the benefits of both environments while ensuring consistent management and orchestration through Kubernetes.
 With Karmada, organizations can optimize resource utilization, enhance resilience, and maintain operational efficiency across their hybrid cloud infrastructure.